Time-lapse photography has become very popular in the last few years. This is the method used to capture light-trails.

 Here, the article goes through why long exposures are great to use in your time-lapses.
 It also gives you stunning examples of the possible effects.

-The ones you might not have thought about yet would be using live view to photograph for example.
 This allows you to halt the mirror dropping and raising in every photograph.
-It also helps with framing and focusing.
+It also helps with framing and especially focusing.

-Go through this article and make sure you have all the equipment you need and have given everything some thought.
+Go through this article and make sure you have all the equipment you need.
+It will ensure you have given everything some thought.

-Others concentrate more on the time-lapse itself, such as do not focus solely on the moving subject.
-Each time-lapse still has to be framed correctly and creatively, as the movement alone is not interesting enough.
+Others concentrate more on the time-lapse itself.
+They do not focus solely on the moving subject.

-They embrace the world of gifs and have been named like this since 2011.
-It is animation in a very creative sense.
+They embrace the world of gifs, where the name came about in 2011.
+It is an animation in a very creative sense.

-They can be made using any setting that has movement.
-They are best made where some of the movement can be frozen and other areas are left to run wild.
+They are made using any environment that has movement.
+They are best made where some movements freeze in time, and others are left to run wild.

 A great example would be a flamboyant dinner party in full swing, but the only thing moving is wine pouring into a glass.

-Here you can find an in-depth tutorial on how to go about this cinemagraphic process.
+Here you can find an in-depth tutorial on how to go about this cinematographic process.